concrete5cojp/concrete5-855-pagetype-default-patch/README.md

 This may have happened due to mishanding sessions.

-This is probab;y caused by both Concrete CMS and server side.
+This is probably caused by both Concrete CMS and server side.

 # Authors